-Founded in 1919, the University of California - Los Angeles (UCLA) is a top-ranked research university spanning 419 acres in Los Angeles' Westwood Village.
-In 2011, U.S. News and World Report ranked UCLA second among all public universities in the country and 25th overall; in 2009, the school's graduate history department ranked ninth.
-With more than 70 faculty members and around 1,500 graduate and undergraduate students, the history department at UCLA is among the largest in the nation.
+The University of California in Los Angeles (UCLA) is a top research school that U.S. News & World Report ranked second among all public universities in the country and 25th overall for 2011; as of 2009, UCLA's graduate history program also ranked ninth in the nation.
+With more than 70 faculty members and around 1,500 undergraduate and graduate students, the History Department at UCLA is among the largest in the country.

-At UCLA, history majors are exposed to a broad range of topics, including the study of ancient civilizations, the history of various cultures, eras, nations and religions, and the historical effects of significant social, scientific and technological developments.
-Graduate students and selected undergraduate students in the Student Research Program may participate in advanced research projects with faculty mentors.
+At UCLA, history majors are exposed to a broad range of topics, including the study of ancient civilizations, the history of various cultures and eras, contemporary nations and religions.
+They also examine the historical effects of significant social, scientific and technological developments.
+Selected undergraduates and graduate students in the Student Research Program may participate in advanced research projects with faculty mentors.